Leaf-Joy/AAE1001-Group14/README.md

 ## Tast A1
 ![This is an image](https://raw.githubusercontent.com/Leaf-Joy/AAE1001-Group14/refs/heads/main/Photos/TastA1.gif) <br>
 We link the original starting point (starting point 1) to the new end point 1 created and set the position of end point 1 as starting point 2, then the positions of end point 1 and starting point 2 become check points 1.
+Then use the same logic to make checkpoint 2, but checkpoint 2 is link to the original end point. <br>

 <!-- Cost of 3 scenario -->